kalchan12/kal/README.md

-# Dimtsekal Chala - Web & Cybersecurity Enthusiast
+# CyberSecurity | Computer Science

 Hi!
 I'm Dimtsekal, a Computer Science student learning the ropes in cybersecurity and web development.
 I love exploring Linux, Bash, Python, and experimenting with Kali Linux tools.